kitsuiwebster/minecraft-java-server-admin-commands/README.md

 When you're using the `playsound` command and specify `master` as the source, the sound will play on the 'Master' channel, which means it is not categorized under any specific in-game sound like blocks, creatures, weather, etc. Instead, it plays as a general game sound that is controlled by the master volume setting in the game.

-## Manage scoreboard objectives and players:
+## Manage scoreboard objectives and players

 ```java
 scoreboard objectives add <objective name> dummy <display-name>